 However, as we all know, the American notion of vacation has changed dramatically over the years.
 We’ve always been hardworking and disciplined, but now we’re now tethered to our jobs and contacts, even in our playtime.
 Do you remember what vacation was like before smart phones?

-When I was a kid, my parents put their small business of hold to take my brother and I on a month-long trip across America.
+When I was a kid, my parents put their small business on hold to take my brother and I on a summer-long trip across America.
 We piled our stuff into a compact tent trailer and hitched it to our comfy brown van and hit the road, stopping at battlefields and rodeos and lots of interesting places.
 I visited wonderful museums and monuments that no doubt helped spark my interest in design.
 And while I sent postcards to my grandparents and friends, other than that, I left home completely behind.

 Now, when my man and I travel, we check our iPhones constantly and lug our laptops everywhere we go.
 Perhaps sparked by my writing this post, this weekend we discussed how truly depressing that is.
 We’ve just decided to visit Utah in September, where we’ll camp — stylishly, in an REI sort of way — at Zion and Bryce Canyon.
 We hear there’s poor cell phone reception out there.
 That’s what I call a true vacation.